jimsmart/schema/README.md

 - Oracle
 - MySQL

-The following drivers are supported and fully tested:
+The following drivers are supported and pass all tests:

 - github.com/mattn/go-sqlite3 - SQLite
+- github.com/gwenn/gosqlite - SQLite
+- github.com/jackc/pgx - Postgres
 - github.com/lib/pq - Postgres
 - github.com/denisenkom/go-mssqldb - Microsoft SQL Server
 - gopkg.in/goracle.v2 - Oracle
 - github.com/go-sql-driver/mysql - MySQL

-An effort has been made to support the following drivers, but they are currently untested:

-- github.com/gwenn/gosqlite - SQLite
+The following drivers are 'supported', but with issues:

-- github.com/mxk/go-sqlite - SQLite
+- github.com/mxk/go-sqlite/sqlite3 - SQLite - Driver provides no datatype information for columns.
-- github.com/jackc/pgx - Postgres
-- github.com/jbarham/gopgsqldriver - Postgres
+- github.com/jbarham/gopgsqldriver - Postgres - Driver provides no datatype information for columns.
-- github.com/minus5/gofreetds - Microsoft SQL Server
+- github.com/minus5/gofreetds - Microsoft SQL Server - Driver provides no datatype information for columns.
+Driver error during test when attempting to CREATE VIEW.
-- gopkg.in/rana/ora.v4 - Oracle
+- gopkg.in/rana/ora.v4 - Oracle - Driver provides datatypes that do not match types used in create DDL.
-- github.com/mattn/go-oci8 - Oracle
+- github.com/mattn/go-oci8 - Oracle - Driver provides datatypes that do not match types used in create DDL.
-- github.com/ziutek/mymysql - MySQL
+- github.com/ziutek/mymysql - MySQL - Driver provides no datatype information for columns.

-If you use the schema package with any of these drivers, please open an issue commenting whether it worked or not, to keep this list up-to-date.

 If your favourite driver or database is not featured in either of the above lists, open an issue providing further details.